freenas/freenas-docs/userguide/storage.rst

    +--------------------+----------------+----------------------------------------------------------------------------------------------------------------------+

-Once created, the 3-dot icon for that zvol provides options to :guilabel:`Delete zvol` or :guilabel:`Edit Zvol`.
+Click |ui-options| next to the desired zvol in :menuselection:`Storage --> Pools` to access the :guilabel:`Delete zvol` and :guilabel:`Edit zvol` options.

-Similar to datasets, a zvol's name cannot be changed, and destroying a zvol requires confirmation.
+Similar to datasets, a zvol name cannot be changed, and destroying a zvol requires confirmation.

 .. _Setting Permissions: